 No. While some of our students will have published their work, most will not yet be published.

 Yes.
 Since the residency is so important to a writer's development, you must attend each of the five residencies, as well as the fifth graduation residency where you will give a lecture and a public reading of your work.

 If you select to stay with us on Enders Island, the MFA staff makes all arrangements, including lodging and meals.
-You will be responsible for transportation to and from the residency, though we do provide shuttle service from the train station on arrival in Mystic, Conn.
+You will be responsible for transportation to and from the residency, though we do provide shuttle service from the train station on arrival in Mystic, CT.

 At the end of each residency, you will be paired with one faculty mentor for the five-month independent work.
 Together you will work out a plan of study.
 Some correspond by e-mail, others by sending hard copy packets in the mail.
 Faculty will communicate their responses to your work by e-mail, regular mail, and phone.

-You can find tuition information here.
+You can find tuition information on our Tuition & Fees page.

 In certain cases, depending on the student’s portfolio, the transfer of up to 15 MFA credits will be considered.

 Absolutely.
 Our well-trained and highly published faculty will bring an entirely new dimension to your writing training.

 You can, with the permission of the director, take one semester off due to personal or professional reasons.